 Norfolk County Council (the County Council) is committed to protecting the privacy and security of your personal information.
-By personal information, we mean information which, by itself or with other information available to the County Council, can be used to identify you.
+By “personal information”, we mean information which, by itself or with other information available to the County Council, can be used to identify you and, by “use”, we mean the various ways the personal information may be processed, including storing and sharing the information.

 In summary, this document (known as a privacy notice):

-This privacy notice has been produced in compliance with the General Data Protection Regulations (GDPR).
+This privacy notice has been produced in compliance with the General Data Protection Regulation (GDPR).

 The County Council is the "data controller" for the personal information held by the County Council.
 This means that we are responsible for deciding how we “process” (that is, collect, hold, use and disclose to third parties) your personal information.